VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 module load python/3.10.12
 ```

+## Custom Environments
-If there isn't a preinstalled environment for your needs, you can use Poetry or python-venv.
+If there isn't a preinstalled environment for your needs, you can use [uv](https://docs.astral.sh/uv/), or python-venv.
+For ongoing projects it is highly recommended to use uv to manage dependencies.
+To just run something quickly one time, python-venv might be easier.
 Here is a quick example of how to use python venv.

 In the login node run the following: